dhall-lang/dhall-lang/standard/types.md

     ─────────────────────────────────────
     Γ ⊢ ([ a ] : Optional A) : Optional A

+Note that the above rules forbid an `Optional` elements that is a `Type`.

 The built-in functions on `Optional` values have the following types: